Federal Emergency Management Agency, DHS.

 C. National Environmental Policy Act

 The National Environmental Policy Act of 1969 (42 U.S.C.
 4321 et seq.)
 (NEPA) implementing regulations governing FEMA activities at § 10.8(d)(2)(ii) categorically exclude the preparation, revision and adoption of regulations from the preparation of an environmental assessment or environmental impact statement, where the rule relates to actions that qualify for categorical exclusions.
-Mitigation plans to be developed under regulations revised or adopted by this rulemaking include hazard mitigation measures categorically excluded under § 10.8(d)(2)(iii).
+Mitigation plans to be developed under regulations revised or adopted by this rulemaking Start Printed Page 61564include hazard mitigation measures categorically excluded under § 10.8(d)(2)(iii).

 D. Executive Order 12898, Environmental Justice

 Under Executive Order 12898, “Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations” (59 FR 7629, published February 16, 1994), FEMA incorporates environmental justice into its policies and programs.
 The Executive Order requires each Federal agency to conduct its programs, policies, and activities that substantially affect human health or the environment in a manner that ensures that those programs, policies, and activities do not have the effect of excluding persons from participation in programs, denying persons the benefits of programs, or subjecting persons to discrimination because of race, color, or national origin.